DEFRA/ffc-jenkins-pipeline-library/vars/test.md

 ## runAcceptanceTests

 Executes the acceptance tests if an acceptance folder is found within the repo.
+Report output is written to the workspace under test/acceptance/html-reports/acceptance-test-suite-report.html

 Takes one parameter:
 - PR number (used for determining which deployment URL to execute the tests against)